OctopusDeploy/docs/docs/administration/security/cve/csrf-and-octopus-deploy.md

 ## Does Octopus Deploy prevent CSRF attacks?

 Yes.
-The Octopus HTTP API is protected from CSRF attacks out of the box by requiring an anti-forgery token.
-If you are using any tools provided by Octopus Deploy, including the Web Portal, and Client SDK, this is all done for you automatically.
+The Octopus HTTP API is protected from CSRF attacks out of the box by requiring an anti-forgery token using a combination of the [Synchronizer Token Pattern](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet#Synchronizer_.28CSRF.29_Tokens) and the [Encrypted Token Pattern](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet#Encrypted_Token_Pattern).
+If you are using any tools provided by Octopus Deploy, including the Web Portal, and Client SDK, this is all done for you automatically and transparently.

+### Headers, Cookies, and HttpOnly

+Upon authenticating your client, Octopus Server sends two cookies back to the browser via HTTP Headers:

+- ​`OctopusIdentificationToken` with `HttpOnly=true` - this is an encrypted session token which can be used by the Octopus Server to identify the authenticated user who is making the HTTP Request.
+- `Octopus-Csrf-Token` with `HttpOnly=false` - this cookie contains the encrypted synchronizer token which should be sent as a special header as part of every authenticated HTTP request.

+After authenticating, your HTTP request should contain these headers to prove the identity and origin of the HTTP request:

+- Cookies header containing the ​`OctopusIdentificationToken`
+- `X-Octopus-Csrf-Token header` - this header contains the encrypted synchronizer token which proves the request is legitimate

+If you are using any tools provided by Octopus Deploy, including the Web Portal, and Client SDK, this is all done for you automatically and transparently.

 ## Troubleshooting